agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ]
  */
 ```
-A reference is held for each Item that doesn't exist yet.
+A reference is held for each not existing Item.
 This reference allows AgileTs to add the Item to the Group `output`
 and trigger a rerender on all subscribed UI-Components when the missing Item got collected.